dbx834-bodhi/bodhi-beta-docs/DEVELOPER.md

 * Support team sends a response to a question
 * A teacher communicates with parents of children in his/her class.
 The parents recieve notification as emails and SMS
 * WOH updates could have been done like this (SMS and WhattsApp) if the media team had some brains and their minds were open

+### XSLT Engine

+This will be a core module for the whole application and should be worked out very well.
+The purpose of this module is to provide functions for quick transformations given a JSON document and an XSLT.
+Read more about XSLT transformations for JSON [here](https://www.w3.org/TR/xslt-30/#json).
+We will store all our data in the form of JSON documents in MongoDB collections and this is a critical module.
+This is a module with the following features:

+* Given XSLT, convert JSON

+Use Cases:

+* Exporting Content to Common Cartridge
+* Exporting Content to EDUPUB
+* Exporting Content to NIMAS/ DAISY
+* Exporting Content to POD

 ## Client Application